Powhatan (Native American leader): Life

 Little is known of Powhatan's life before the arrival of English colonists in 1607.
 He apparently inherited the leadership of about 4–6 tribes, with its base at the Fall Line near present-day Richmond.
-Through diplomacy and/or force, he had assembled a total of about 30 tribes into the Powhatan Confederacy by the early 17th century.
-The confederacy was estimated to include 10,000–15,000 people.
+Through diplomacy or force, he had formed the Powhatan Confederacy from about 30 tribes by the early 17th century.
+The confederacy included an estimated 10,000 to 15,000 people.

-In December 1607, English explorer and pioneer John Smith, one of the Jamestown colony's leaders, was captured by a hunting expedition led by Opchanacanough, the younger brother of Powhatan.
+In December 1607, English colonizer John Smith, one of the Jamestown colony's leaders, was captured by a hunting expedition led by Opchanacanough, the younger brother of Powhatan.
 Smith was taken to Werowocomoco, Powhatan's capital along the York River.
-Smith recounted in 1624 that Pocahontas (whose given name was Matoaka), one of Powhatan's daughters, kept her father from executing him.
+Smith recounted in 1624 that Matoaka (Pocahontas), one of Powhatan's daughters, kept her father from executing him.
 However, since Smith's 1608 and 1612 reports omitted this account, many historians have doubted its accuracy.
 Some believe that the event Smith recounted as a prelude to his execution was an adoption ceremony by which Smith was ritually accepted as subchief of the town of Capahosic in Powhatan's alliance.
 As the historian Margaret Williamson Huber has written, "Powhatan calculated that moving Smith and his men to Capahosic would keep them nearby and better under his control."

 In January 1609, Smith recorded directing some of his men to build an English-style house for Powhatan at Werowocomoco, in exchange for food supplies for the hungry English colony.
 Both sides looked for opportunities to surprise one another.
 Smith proceeded to Opchanacanough's village.
 When ambushed, he held Powhatan at gunpoint before the warriors.
 When Smith returned to Werowocomoco, he found the house unfinished and the place abandoned.
 The men had deserted to the Powhatan side.
 At a village now called Wicomico in Gloucester County, the reconstructed ruins of what were traditionally believed to be the chimney and part of the building for Powhatan are known as Powhatan's Chimney.